Ivinco/WordPress-Sphinx-Search-plugin/readme.txt

  We added new search mode "Freshness & Relevance" which works perfect for blogs and news sites.

 == Changelog ==

+= 3.10.4 =
+* Properly handle DB_HOST when it contains a non-default unix socket

+= 3.10.1 =
+* Changed plugin release version for WordPress 4.7.1, CSS fix

 = 3.9.8 =
  * Changed plugin release version for WordPress 4.2